 If you don’t have easy access to a computer or printer, you can look for a public computer.
 Most communities in Alberta have free public computers available.
 Many will also let you print documents.
 Try your public library, an educational institution (for example, a high school or college), or Alberta Supports.

 Whether your work search area is a whole room or a tabletop, try to keep it neat and organized.
-This will make it easier to reach your goal of finding work.
+Staying organized as you search for work will make it easier to reach your goal.

 You will need an email account that you can use for your work search.
 If you already have a job, it’s not a good idea to use your current work email for this purpose.